Parades in Northern Ireland: Royal Black Institution

-The main parade of the Royal Black Institution is held on the last Saturday of August and is known as Last or Black Saturday.
+The main parade of the Royal Black Institution is held on the last Saturday of August and is known as Last Saturday or Black Saturday.
 This was originally held on 12 August in commemoration of the end of the siege of Derry, but in the 1950s the date of the event was moved.
 Local parades are held in Belfast in the two weeks beforehand.
-Its other major event is the "sham fight" at Scarva on 13 July, in which an actor playing William of Orange ritually defeats an actor playing James II, thus re-enacting the victory of the Williamite forces at the Battle of the Boyne.
+Its other major event is the "sham fight" at Scarva on 13 July (or 14 July, if 12 July falls on a Sunday as it is always held the day after the Twelfth), in which an actor playing William of Orange ritually defeats an actor playing James II, thus re-enacting the victory of the Williamite forces at the Battle of the Boyne.
 There is also a 12 August Battle of Newtownbutler celebration parade held in Fermanagh.
 It was previously held on the same date as the "Remembering the Siege of Derry", but has now been moved to the Saturday before in an attempt to attract larger crowds and more participants.